sergueyarellano/datmouth/README.md

 # datmouth

 P2P chat client that uses DAT protocol underneath.
+For ephemeral conversations.

 Have you lost your internet connection?